 Let me just stress though that I don’t put anything on the blog that I don’t want on there.
 I don’t accept guest posts as I don’t want someone else’s words tainting mine on my own blog.
 Similarly, I’m not going to work with a brand that I don’t like and I’m not going to say something that I don’t believe.
 If I’m asked to promote a campaign that I don’t care about, then I’ll pass.
 If I don’t like a part of a product, I’ll mention that.
 Brands are paying for my time, effort, words and to appear on my blog – they are not paying to get me to say what they want.

 I also make money through affiliate links with the Amazon EU Associates Program.
-This is an affiliate advertising program designed to provide a means for sites to earn revenue by advertising and linking to Amazon.
+This is an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.
 So, that basically means that if you click one of these links and then purchase something from Amazon, I’ll get a small fee based on a percentage of what was spent.
 Again, I’ll put a disclosure statement at the bottom of any post which includes an affiliate link.

 99%(ish) of the images used on the blog are owned by me as I’ve taken them.
 However, some of the images are from sources in the public domain and are reproduced under the Creative Commons agreement that allow for reuse.
 If an image is reproduced under these terms, this will be mentioned either under the image or at the end of the post.